2021 / Atrain/Nightowl Recs

 The album begins with “Travessia” by Fernando Brant and Milton Nascimento - a beautifully wistful and dreamy piece that sets the tone of the album.
 “Ponta de Areia,” also composed by Brant and Nascimento, conveys a warm, soothing energy in a relaxed and understated style.
 The title track, a Karukas original, has a sweet, simple melody that floats on the flowing left hand broken chords - a favorite!
 “Tudo O Que Você Podia Ser” by Lô Borges and Marcio Borges combines a jazzier, more rhythmic style with a beautifully poignant melody.
 Karukas’ “Better Days” is another favorite - simple, direct and from the heart.
 “Sound of Emotion,” (Karukas) feels like an intimate conversation without words - I love it!
 “Paisagem da Janela” by Fernando Brant and Lô Borges is a light and breezy bit of musical sunshine.
 Karukas’ tender, loving “Dori’s Song” is a heartfelt tribute to a dear friend.
 He also composed "Para Sempre (Until Forever)," a reflective and deeply emotional soul searching at the piano, perhaps late at night by the light of a candle - my favorite piece on the album.
 The last two tracks were also penned by Karukas.
 “Lament (Final Embrace)” is a heartbreaking goodbye that goes far beyond any words to describe it, and “Long Ago” brings the album to a very peaceful, serene close.

-I sincerely hope that Serenata is just the first in a long series of solo piano albums by Gregg Karukas and predict it will be one of the best and most honored albums of 2021! is available for downloads and streaming from Amazon, Apple Music/iTunes and various streaming sites including Spotify.
-The CD is available from www.karukasmusic.com and will be released by Amazon on 2/19/21.
+I sincerely hope that Serenata is just the first in a long series of solo piano albums by Gregg Karukas and predict it will be one of the best and most honored albums of 2021!
+It is available for downloads and streaming from Amazon, Apple Music/iTunes and various streaming sites including Spotify.
+The CD is available from www.karukasmusic.com and Amazon.

 February 6, 2021